dickoa/TidyData/README.md

 install_github("hadley/magrittr")
 ```

-# Format of the tidy data
+# Submitted tidy data set

 The final data submitted is a tabulated separated file (`tsv`) (A tsv file is text file with columns separated by a tabulation).
+A (codebook)[<https://github.com/dickoa/TidyData/blob/master/CodeBook.md>] (`Codebook.md`) is available and give a brief description of the tidy
+data set columns.